Parylene Coating Services

 Is subcontract Parylene coating a good route before buying equipment?

 Often, yes.
-Outsourcing lets you validate designs, build demand, learn the process and reduce early investment risk before deciding whether an in-house line is justified.
+Outsourcing lets customers validate designs, build demand, learn the process and reduce early investment risk before deciding whether an in-house line is justified.

 Can SCH help us move from outsourced Parylene coating to an in-house model later?